tinyplex/tinybase/site/guides/10_releases.md

 - The createCustomPersister function now takes a final optional boolean (`supportsMergeableStore`) to indicate that the Persister can support MergeableStore as well as Store objects.
+- A Persister's load method and startAutoLoad method now take a Content object as one parameter, rather than Tables and Values as two.
 - The broadcastTransactionChanges method in the persister-partykit-server module has been renamed to the broadcastChanges method.